 at McMaster University

-.
-Prior to this he was a Lindsey Young Visiting Faculty Fellow at the University of Tennessee’s Marco Institute
+, a Lindsey Young Visiting Faculty Fellow at the University of Tennessee’s Marco Institute

 /Mellon Postdoctoral Fellow in Data Curation for Medieval Studies at North Carolina State University

 .
 While at North Carolina State he worked as part of the team on two similar projects — the Piers Plowman Electronic Archive

 and the Siege of Jerusalem Electronic Archive

 , as well the Manuscript DNA project and the Medieval Electronic Scholarly Alliance

 , an aggregator and discussion space for digital scholarly and cultural heritage work regarding the Middle Ages.

 Davis works on the staging practices of medieval drama, cultural transmission through translation and reception, the history of the book, and material and digital curation as a means of preserving both the material object and the connections between the object, the content contained by that object, and its cultural milieu.
 His current digital project is the Minor Works of John Lydgate